 It has finally happened!
 You’ve found the house of your dreams and you’re ready to make an offer.
-But is there a best day to close on a house?
-And is there a worst day?
-Surprisingly, the answer to both questions is: yes!
+But is there a best and worst day to close on a house?
+Surprisingly, the answer to that questions is: yes!

 What is a Real Estate Closing Date?